babla13579/My_HelpDesk_ScriptWork/README.md

 # My_HelpDesk_ScriptWork

+This Readme file might be easier to read if you download the "RAW" file and open in your prefered editor.

 Script probably wont launch due to me trimming out alot of company specific stuff and me being to lazy to try debugging I haven't even tried running this after I EXTENSIVELY trimmed it down.
 Sharing for the overall script template  and  some useful functions if you write custom scriptz